mojomojo1/bootkon/docs/labs/3_dataform.md

 Dataform is built on top of Dataform Core, an open source SQL-based language for managing data transformations.
 Dataform Core provides a variety of features that make it easy to develop and maintain data pipelines, including:

 * Incremental updates: Dataform Core can incrementally update your tables, only processing the data that has changed since the last update.
-This can significantly improve the performance and scalability of your data pipelines.
 * Slowly changing dimensions: Dataform Core provides built-in support for slowly changing dimensions, which are a common type of data in data warehouses.
-This simplifies the development and maintenance of data pipelines that involve slowly changing dimensions.
 * Reusable code: Dataform Core allows you to write reusable code in JavaScript, which can be used to implement complex data transformations and workflows.

 Dataform is integrated with a variety of other Google Cloud services, including GitHub, GitLab, Cloud Composer, and Workflows.
 This makes it easy to integrate Dataform with your existing development and orchestration workflows.
-Benefits of using Dataform in Google Cloud
-There are many benefits to using Dataform in Google Cloud, including:

-* Increased productivity: Dataform can help you to increase the productivity of your data team by automating the development, testing, and execution of data pipelines.
-* Improved data quality: Dataform can help you to improve the quality of your data by providing a central repository for managing table definitions, column descriptions, and data quality assertions.
-* Reduced costs: Dataform can help you to reduce the costs associated with data processing by optimizing the execution of your SQL workflows.
-* Increased scalability: Dataform can help you to scale your data pipelines to meet the needs of your growing business.

 ### Use Cases for Dataform